abhishekit31/javaScript/Interview/interview.md

 # What is Temporal Dead Zone(TDZ) ?

-Teporal dead zone is nothing in javascript but is a time period to declare the variable till its initialization is known as temopral dead zone.
+Teporal dead zone is nothing in javascript but it's a time period to declare the variable till its initialization is known as temopral dead zone.

-it is exist only the varibale declared with let and const.
+It's exist only the varibale declared with let and const.

 Accessing the varible inside the temopral dead zone is giving us ReferenceError